What To Do in Bilbao, Spain: 8 Fun Things for Your Itinerary

 We passed through Bilbao on our way from London to San Sebastián, deciding to spend just one night after we’d read that the city wasn’t worth much time.
-It didn’t take long to realise that these reviews were clearly outdated.
+It didn’t take long to realise that these reviews were clearly outdated and we wished we had more time here.

 Driving from the airport to our hotel, we passed through beautiful green countryside.
 Bilbao seemed to be surrounded on all sides by sloping hills covered in lush green, courtesy of recent rains.